 That experience shaped my approach to teaching.
 I now aim to teach in a way that is sensitive to the various needs and backgrounds of diverse students.
 I aim to use my words carefully, sensitive to the subtle violence and control that language is capable of, sensitive to the trauma so many of us have lived through.
 I aim to hold compassion for the various modes of suffering we are capable of, aware that our addictions are attempts to ease our pain.
 I aim to teach in a way that is safe and approachable for beginners and for those who aren’t necessarily athletic or flexible.

 From there, I started teaching at Unity Yoga, Three Jewels, and Yogacara, as well as various semi-private and community classes.
 All the while, I kept studying astrology.
-I never planned to be an astrologer, but I couldn’t put the books down, and once I started reading charts, I was really hooked.
+I never planned to be an astrologer, but I couldn’t put the books down, and then I started reading charts and there was no looking back.
 Astrology was filling a deep need I had to make sense of the world, to have a worldview that made sense to me.
 A framework in which I could situate yoga, spirituality, and consciousness.

 From all corners, there is evidence to suggest something much more mysterious is going on: research on near death experience suggests consciousness is not confined to the brain (Penny Sartori), some academic philosophers are taking seriously the idea that consciousness is a fundamental aspect of nature (Thomas Nagel), and quantum physics changes everything (David Bohm).
 Some scientists are coming around to the idea that the framework they’ve been relying on for the past century or more has significant limitations, and perhaps it’s time to adopt a new paradigm (Robert Lanza).